blueopus11/DataScience-03-CourseProject/README.md

 run_analysis.R accomplishes the above as follows:
 1. Reading and merging data

-    a.
-Read in the activity labels and the features/column labels, so as to provide info to label data in a human-friendly way.
+  1. Read in the activity labels and the features/column labels, so as to provide info to label data in a human-friendly way.
-    b.
-Read in the training set, the associated label file, and the subject information, and merge all of these together.
+  2. Read in the training set, the associated label file, and the subject information, and merge all of these together.
-    c.
-Do the same with the test set
+  3. Do the same with the test set
-    d.
-Merge the results of b and c using rbind.
+  4. Merge the results of b and c using rbind.
 Now we have the training set and the test set merged together with appropriate labeling, which makes it more interpretable for humans.
 2. Extract only the columns onf data that contain the strings "mean" and "std".
     The strings can be any combination of upper and lower case letters.
 3. Item 3 was done in conjunction with step 1, above, because doing it early